CudaText-addons/cuda_spell_checker/readme/readme.txt

 Options
 =======

-Plugin has several options in ini-file, call command "Options / Settings-plugins / Spell Checker / Config".
+Plugin has several options in the ini-file, call the menu item:
+"Options / Settings-plugins / Spell Checker / Config".
 Options are:

-- "lang": Spell-checker language which user chose in the "Select language" dialog, e.g. "en_US".
+- "lang": Spell-checker language, e.g. "en_US".
+You cannot just change the value here without installing additional Enchant-library dictionaries.
+After you install them, use the "Select language" plugin's command to choose the language.

 - "underline_style" (0..6): Style of lines below misspelled words.

-- "confirm_esc_key" (0/1): Allows to show confirmation when user presses Esc during long spell-checking.
+- "confirm_esc_key" (0/1): Allows to show confirmation when user presses Esc-key during long spell-checking.

 - "file_extension_list": Which files to check automatically, by events (on_change_slow, on_open).
   Possible values:
     - "" (empty value, without quotes): Disable for all files.
     - "*" (star character, without quotes): Enable for all files.
     - "txt,md,html": Enable only for listed file extensions, which are comma-separated, without dot-char.
       To specify files without extension here, add item "-" (minus sign).

 - "url_regex": RegEx which finds URLs to skip them on checking.
 Avoid complex RegExes, it's slower.

 - "use_global_cache" (0/1): Allows to create the global cache to speed-up the spell-checking even more.
   Typical size of the cache on 5 Mb document: 40-60 Mb.
 Cache will not be cleared until you exit the app.
   Example speedup on 5 Mb document: 1.5 sec -> 1 sec.

 About